-In this last paragraph we therefore comment only suggestive evidence of the effect of issuing equity on the intensity of R&D on sales elicited from tobit estimations.
-It has been argued that the tobit specification is quite restrictive because it imposes that both the decision to engage in R&D activity and the decision concerning the amount of R&D expenditures depend on the same factors, which are also restricted to have the same sign (Cragg, 1971; Fin and Schmidt, 1984).
-These hypotheses are not necessarily always satisfied.
-We have also to keep in mind that the instrumental variable tobit estimation should work specifically for endogenous continuous variable.
-This is the reason why we also present a specification for the IV tobit estimation where the dummy issuing equities is substitute for a variable measuring the ratio of issuing equities on net finance, only for firms that have positive net finance.
-Instrumental variable tobit estimations are run on the pooled three SMF surveys.
-The results in Table 9 show that with a simple tobit estimation, ignoring the endogeneity problem, issuing equities increases the ratio of R&D on sales by 0.1 percentage points, a bit less than 10 per cent of the average value of this ratio (1.9 per cent, first column).
-When tackling the endogenous nature of equity with an instrumental variable tobit model the effect of equity is much larger: for firms issuing equities the R&D intensity measured on sales is twice as large than for those not issuing equities (second column).
-The last column of the table shows that the effect of equity is confirmed when we include a continuous variable.
-The table shows the marginal effect of increasing the ratio of equity issues on net finance by 1, i.e. from 0 equity issues to 1 (equity issues equal to total net finance); when we consider a more reasonable change, like that measured by one standard deviation (0.1) the marginal effect corresponding to this change in the ratio of equity issues on net finance is such that it raises the average R&D intensity on sales by 35 per cent.
-15
+The results in Table 7 show that with a simple tobit estimation (first column), ignoring the endogeneity problem, issuing equities increases the ratio of R&D on sales by 0.1 percentage points, a bit less than 10 per cent of the average value of this ratio (1.9 per cent) for the sample of R&D firms.
+When tackling the endogenous nature of equity with an instrumental variable tobit model (second column), where the instruments are the same as the ones used before, the effect of equity is much larger: for firms issuing equities the R&D intensity measured on sales is twice as large than the average intensity for the sample of firms with R&D. The third column of the table shows that the effect of equity is confirmed when we include a continuous variable.
+The table shows the marginal effect of increasing the ratio of equity issues on net finance by 1, i.e. from 0 equity issues to 1 (net equity issues equal to total net finance); when we consider a more reasonable change, the marginal effect corresponding to one standard deviation change (0.1) in the ratio of equity issues on net finance is such that the average R&D intensity on sales increases by 35 per cent.
+In the last column, we present the results of the second-stage instrumental variable Heckman model on R&D on sales that are even more powerful than those of the IV tobit model: issuing equity increases the R&D intensity by around 3 percentage points, more than twice as much as the average intensity for the sample of firms with R&D. All the results hold when fewer or more controls are included in the regressions.
+As for the heterogeneity, the strongest evidence is that equity issues are very important for R&D intensity only for highly leveraged firms.